shivamsn97/SafePass/README.md

 ## Installation and Running

-Make sure you have python and pip installed,
+Make sure you have python and pip installed, To check python and pip installation, run `python --version` and `pip --version` command in your terminal.

 Then Do:
 ```git clone https://github.com/shivamsn97/SafePass